Product led growth: What makes Canva, Figma & Shopify the best

 Act 3: The 2020s - the Product strikes back

 We live in the era of product-led growth.
-Whether it means creating top of the funnel (ToFu) through virality, guiding users through their activation and engagement journeys, or taking the first steps in an assisted sale, at product led growth companies, the product is the lead actor, and sales, marketing, and engineering are the supporting cast.
+Whether it means creating top of the funnel (ToFu) through virality, guiding users through their activation and engagement journeys, or taking the first steps in an assisted sale, at product led growth companies, the product is the lead actor, and sales, marketing, and Engineering Blog are the supporting cast.

 For those in the audience paying attention, this should come as no surprise.
 The continuing trend of a closing gap between the buyers and sellers of software was always going to result in both ultimately coming together.
 The era of the top-down determination of which software teams used left no room for experimentation among end-users and sometimes resulted in 7-figure software gathering dust on shelves.